 And then there’s the really fun stuff: I’ve interviewed hundreds of celebrities and athletes ranging from Cam Newton to Mike Tyson to Vanilla Ice; cohosted and produced several podcasts including Men’s Health Live, a weekly radio show and podcast syndicated in 45 national markets; starred in dozens of goofy web videos; covered music festivals and Super Bowls; and voluntarily conducted experiments like wearing high heels for a day and pitching colossally dumb business ideas to the billionaires on Shark Tank.

-As a freelance writer and editor, I regularly contribute original reported stories to diverse outlets such as VICE, Lodging Magazine, Talent Quarterly, Pet360, and Lehigh Valley Live, covering everything from entrepreneur profiles to travel packages to TV reviews.
+As a freelance writer and editor, I regularly contribute (and slice and dice) original reported stories at diverse outlets such as VICE, Playboy, Lodging Magazine, Talent Quarterly, Linkwell Health, Pet360, and Lehigh Valley Live, covering everything from entrepreneur profiles to travel packages to TV reviews.

 I’m also the author of the upcoming book, The Barstool Book Of Sports: Stats, Stories, and Other Stuff for Drunken Debate (Lyons Press, September 2017).
 From proposal to publish, I spent more than a year researching and writing this 400-page “debate bible” that’s packed with punchy, quick-hitting lists, illustrations, and sidebars to help fans transform their sports knowledge and sound smarter and more confident in drunken trivia duels—even when they can’t quite see straight.
 I tackle hard-hitting questions like these: What’s the easiest sport for a fat guy to play?
 Where’s the saddest fan base in America?
 What are the dumbest athlete injuries ever?
 Which NFL player should star alongside CGI animals in the football version of Space Jam?
 Consider the book a toast to every intoxicated sports argument you’ve ever had.